Technology

 only Gas only

-If you switch away from a larger supplier that offers the Warm Home Discount to a smaller supplier that doesn't, you will lose your Warm Home Discount.
+If you switch away from a larger supplier that offers the Warm Home Discount to a smaller supplier that doesn't, you'll lose your Warm Home Discount.

 But some of the smaller suppliers could be cheaper for you overall, even when taking into account the value of the Warm Home Discount.
-So it is worth checking whether you will be better off.
+So it's worth checking whether you will be better off.

 An independent comparison site, such as our own Which?
 Switch, will show you how much you could save by switching away from your current supplier and tariff.
 Check if you're on the cheapest energy deal.

 If you qualify for the Warm Home Discount under the broader group with your current supplier and want to switch to another supplier, check first that you would still qualify under the criteria of your new supplier's broader group.

 Again, take into consideration whether you could be better off by switching even if you were to lose the Warm Home Discount.

 Where can I find out more?

-Updated information on the Warm Home Discount is available from the government's website GOV.UK.
+More information on the Warm Home Discount is available from the government's website at GOV.UK.